Hunger Ministry

 Please Remember:

-• We can't give out "expired" food.
+• We can't give out any "expired" food.
 Please check the sell-by/best-by/use-by date.
 It should be at least a full month in the future from your donation time.

 REQUESTED ITEMS